 The Circled Square: Buddhist Studies in Higher Education is a new podcast series produced at the University of Toronto’s Robert H.N.
 Ho Family Foundation Centre for Buddhist Studies.
 We interview professors from academic institutions around North America, creating conversations about innovative teaching.
 Buddhism is now taught in many disciplines beyond religion, including anthropology, art history, and cognitive science.
 The series explores the diversity of approaches to teaching and learning with Buddhism taking place right now.

 Episode 11 – Teaching Asian Art as Storytelling with Kerry Brown

 Sarah Richardson (pictured below) hosts the podcast, interviewing guests from institutions around North America.
 Sarah is a historian of Buddhist visual and material practice, especially Himalayan painting.
 Betsy Moss (pictured below) is the podcast’s Creative Director and an art historian who teaches at several institutions in the Toronto area; she is also the program coordinator for the Centre for Buddhist Studies.

 Creative Director: Dr. Betsy Moss

 Director of the Ho Centre for Buddhist Studies and Consulting Producer: Dr. Frances Garrett

 Show Notes: Molly Mignault

 Music: David Gradual Sunrise by David Hilowitz.
 Creative Commons Attribution-Non-Commercial 4.0 International (CC BY-NC 4.0) license.
-Accessed though the Free Music Archive
+Accessed through the Free Music Archive

-Sign up for our mailing list to be notified of new developments!
+Sign up for the Centre’s mailing list to be notified of new programs and events!